 Students are expected to take all exams on the scheduled date and time.
 If the student misses an exam for any reason, the student MUST arrange a time to take the exam before the next scheduled class time.

 Students with extenuating circumstances will need to make up an exam within 1 week of returning to classes.
 Make up exams may differ from the original exam given in class Make up exam format is to be at the discretion of the faculty.
 If the exam is not made up by the next scheduled class period, 10% per week will be deducted from the individual exam score.
 If the student misses more than one exam on the scheduled date (does not take the exams on the originally scheduled date and time), deductions from each exam will be as follows:

-First missed exam: No reduction
+• First missed exam: No reduction

-Second missed exam: 10% reduction
+• Second missed exam: 10% reduction

-Third missed exam: 20% reduction
+• Third missed exam: 20% reduction

-Fourth missed exam: 30% reduction
+• Fourth missed exam: 30% reduction

-Medication Calculation Policy
+Medication Calculation Policy (418)

-Medication Calculation Quiz-Students must achieve a score of 90% or above on the drug calculation quiz.
-If the student does not earn the 90% on the first attempt, they will not be allowed to attend clinical and they will earn zeroes on all sections/outcomes of the Clinical Evaluation Tool.
+Medication calculation quiz - students must achieve a score of 90% or above on the drug calculation quiz.
+If the student does not earn the 90% on the first attempt, they will receive 0's on all sections/outcomes of the clinical evaluation tool for the week defined by each level (levels will disclose the week in their syllabus).
 If the student does not pass the second attempt, they must withdraw from the clinical course.
-The score of the first quiz will be entered into the Gradebook.